 - The first trigger was spoken words.

 - The second trigger was feeling “not good enough/not important”.

 - “Not good enough/not important” triggered the anger.
 The words that were spoken to you did not trigger your anger.

 The “not good enough/I’m not important“ beliefs are stories we repeatedly tell ourselves.
 We have LOTS of stories.
 They’re often on autoplay!
 We can catch ourselves when we start hearing those narratives and turn them off.
 We CAN learn to control what we tell ourselves!
 We’ll definitely talk more about that in the future.
 For now, try to start looking deeper when you get angry.
 See if you can find the primary emotion and the trigger that caused it.
 Start making a list of your triggers!
 You’ll learn some interesting things about yourself and you’ll start seeing patterns.
 Eventually, you’ll be able to devise a strategy to use when the triggers present themselves again in the future.

 When we feel lonely it’s often because we feel like we don’t fit in or belong, or we think that people won’t accept us, or understand us or our current situation.
-Sometimes it’s because we’ve withdrawn from the fear of being criticized or judged, or even worse, rejected.
+Sometimes it’s because we’ve withdrawn from others, because of the fear of being criticized or judged, or even worse, rejected.

 Loneliness leads to isolation and isolation is often a maladaptive coping mechanism.
 Trying to fix loneliness by using self-destructive behaviors like drinking, binge eating, shopping, or gambling doesn’t solve the problem.
 Those behaviors will just create new problems.